me-big-tuwien-ac-at/modeling-tool-repo/README.md

 ### Backend

 You can start the backend application through your command line or your IDE (e.g., Intellij).
-To execute backend through the command line, enter the following command:
+To execute the backend through the command line, enter the following command:

 ```
 mvn spring-boot:run